 The Nell Hirschberg Chair

-He holds a Bachelor’s degree from the University of Southern California Thornton School of Music, a Master’s of Music from the New England Conservatory in Boston, and served a two-year fellowship at the New World Symphony.
+He holds a bachelor’s degree from the University of Southern California Thornton School of Music and a master’s degree in music from the New England Conservatory, and served a two-year fellowship at the New World Symphony.